 7. Do We Share Your Data?

-- We may contract with third parties to supply [products and] services to you on Our behalf.
+- We may contract with third parties to supply products and services to you on our behalf.
 These may include payment processing, delivery of goods, search engine facilities, advertising and marketing.
 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, We will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, Our obligations, and the obligations of the third party under the law.
-We currently contract with: Cardiff Web Development, James Edgeworth Bespoke Apps and Stripe.
+We currently contract with: Mail Chimp, James Edgeworth Bespoke Apps and Stripe.

 - We may compile statistics about the use of Our Site including data on traffic, usage patterns, user numbers, sales and other information.
 All such data will be anonymised and will not include any personally identifying information.
 We may from time to time share such data with third parties such as prospective investors, affiliates, partners and advertisers.
 Data will only be shared and used within the bounds of the law.